Wheeling, West Virginia: 20th century to present

 In 1904, Wheeling became the first city in the country to refuse a proposed Andrew Carnegie gift of a free library, because of the industrialist's labor record, especially the notorious Homestead Strike of 1892.
 By contrast, cigar tycoon Augustus Pollack (despite once rousing controversy by a plan to use convict labor) left many bequests to the labor movement, which erected a memorial statue.
 Wheeling Steel Corporation was created in 1920 and grew after a 1927 strike caused J. P. Morgan and other investors to sell National Tube Company, which had been created in 1899, six years after local owners had consolidated five plants in the area as Wheeling Steel & Iron Company.

 Wheeling reached a peak population of 61,659 at the 1930 census.
 As the city grew, prosperous Wheeling residents built fine houses, especially on Wheeling Island, but slums also expanded.
 As a result of that growth, an ordinance was passed regulating personal cesspools, including a ban on pipe communications with other homes and businesses unless offensive smells were properly trapped.

 The Great Depression, and later changes and restructuring in heavy industry following World War II, led to a loss of working-class jobs and population.
 Capitalizing on its rich architectural heritage, Wheeling has worked to revive its Main Street with the Downtown Wheeling Streetscape project.
 Additionally, the city has been redeveloping the historic 1400 Market Street, just one block east of Main Street.

+In March 1997, Mark Storm, a recent mental patient dischargee, went on a shooting spree, killing his wife, his two daughters, his brother and his mother, before killing himself on a boat in the middle of the lake.
+It is the deadliest mass shooting in West Virginia history alongside the 2020 Williamsburg massacre.